 Maglev, or "magnetic levitation" is often described as an "even faster" form of HSR, however, it does not fall under most definitions of HSR, as it does not involve steel wheels on steel rails, but rather a vehicle levitating over single guideway, similar to a monorail if the vehicle "wraps around" the guideway.
 But unlike monorail, a maglev vehicle does not touch the guideway at speed, greatly decreasing friction.

 As of 2016, the only high-speed maglev in revenue service (that is, selling tickets) is the 30.5km Shanghai Maglev Train line that connects the airport to a suburban subway station, with a top speed of 430km∕h; the trip takes 7 minutes.
 There are also a few low-speed (100km∕h) maglev lines.
-Opening in 2027, the 276km Chuo Shinkansen maglev Between Tokyo and Nagoya will run under the Japanese Alps, and will be a part of Japan's Shinkansen (lit. new trunk line) wheel-on-rails HSR network.
+Opening in 2027, the 276km Chuo Shinkansen maglev between Tokyo and Nagoya will run under the Japanese Alps, and will be a part of Japan's Shinkansen (lit. new trunk line) wheel-on-rails HSR network.
 It will have an entirely new right of way, and, also, note that JR's maglev trains start and stop on wheels, transitioning to magnetic suspenson only after reaching significant speed, which is what allows them to interoperate with the normal rail.

 Elon Musk's proposal of a "Hyperloop" is also not high speed rail, even though some design studies include rails.
-A hypothetical concept for very fast surface transport, the "Vactrain" is similar to the Hyperloop in some respects as a train (usually Maglev) is proposed to go through a tube that has very low air pressure or a vacuum.
+A hypothetical concept for very fast surface transport, the "Vactrain", is similar to the Hyperloop in some respects, as a train (usually Maglev) is proposed to go through a tube that has very low air pressure or a vacuum.
 However, unlike the initial Hyperloop proposal, propulsion would not be via air pressure but by the same means as a normal Maglev train.

 Neither are HSR and high-speed trains synonymous.
-So-called "tilting body trains" are capable to achieve 200 ᵏᵐ∕ₕ and faster speeds comparable to HSR on legacy tracks.
+So-called "tilting body trains" are able to achieve 200 ᵏᵐ∕ₕ and faster speeds comparable to HSR on legacy tracks.
 This is due to automatized compensation of acceleration forces on curves on legacy tracks by tilting the body of the carriages on bogies.
 As a train (or other vehicle) rounds a curve at speed, objects inside the train experience inertia.
 This can cause packages to slide about or seated passengers to feel squashed by the outboard armrest due to its centripetal force, and standing passengers to lose their balance.
 Tilting trains are designed to counteract this discomfort.
 In a curve to the left, the train tilts to the left to compensate for the g-force push to the right, and vice versa.
 The train may be constructed such that inertial forces cause the tilting (passive tilt), or it may have a computer-controlled power mechanism (active tilt).
 The most famous tilting body train, which can achieve HSR speeds on legacy tracks, is Italian-made Pendolino, which is in service in several countries.
 Pendolinos are regularly driven on 220 km/h cruise speed, top speed being 250 km/h.
 The first major active tilting train was the British Advanced Passenger Train or APT.
 While it did set a new British rail speed record above 150 miles per hour in 1975, it was plagued by political problems and technological challenges as well as the biggest downside of tilting trains: some people get nausea riding them.
-Unfortunately, this happened during a high profile trial run with press (who may or may not have had a few drinks the previous evening) and ultimately the project was canceled with the Italians taking over the patents.
+Unfortunately, this happened during a high profile trial run with press (who may or may not have had a few drinks the previous evening) and ultimately the project was canceled, with the Italians taking over the patents.

 Some modern rolling stock can achieve formidable speeds on legacy tracks: Finnish Sr 2 engine hauling Ed series double-decker car trains can achieve 200 km/h cruising speeds on regular traffic.